Coleman stamped Model 220C on the lanterns they made from 1944 until 1947.

 appears to have been made entirely in Brazil.

-In 1953 this model had a black globe base (left)
+By 1953 this model had a black base rest (left image)

-and in 1961 it was maroon rather than red (right)
+and in 1961 (right image) the lantern was finished in maroon rather than red

-but most years, as in 1960 (center), it was red with an aluminum globe rest.
+but most years, as in 1960 (center), it was red with an aluminum base rest.

 The lantern in the center has a replacement globe and fuel cap.